bricel/DrutNet/README.txt

 Sample installation instructions:

 1. Place the 2 modules under '/Drupal Module' in you 'sites/all/modules'.
-	- Drupal Example - The module is a features module to test the system with the DrutNETSample
+	- drutnet_sample- The module is a features module to test the system with the DrutNETSample
 	- file_form - this Module is required only for file upload with CURL
 2. Download the modules :  Services, Features, CCK ,VIEW.
 3. Enable all the modules above